bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 In C++ every object can access it's own address using the keyword `this` (a.k.a. the `this` pointer).
 It is an implicit (hidden) parameter to all non-static class methods and is used within the class method to refer to the invoking object.

 If a method variable name is the same as a class variable it is said that it *shadows* the variable.
-The `this` pointer can be used to differentiate between method arguments and class variables (fields).
+A possible usage of the `this` pointer is to differentiate between method arguments and class variables - however, it is better to *avoid these situation altogether by using different names* (see in the example below).

+The `this` pointer is an `rvalue` (and therefore it cannot be modified).